 2. FIRM REQUIREMENTS POWER AT TIER 2 RATES(12/11/24 Version)

+Option 1: Include the following for customers that are not JOEs.

 2.1 One-Time Above-CHWM Load Service Elections

 Pursuant to section 9.2 of the body of the Agreement, «Customer Name» shall elect one of the following four options below to serve its Above-CHWM Load which shall apply for the term of the Agreement except when «Customer Name» elects to change its Tier 2 Long-Term Rate purchase election amount pursuant to the terms and conditions of sections 2.3.2 and 2.3.3 of this exhibit.